splunk/biased-lang-linter/README.md

-# pink-panther
+# Description

-Pink Panther is a light framework that programatically checks for biased language in a code repository.
+This is a linter that checks for biased language in a code repository.

 This repo includes the GitHub Action that other GitHub projects will call on.